Traducianism: Arguments in opposition

-Yet another argument for opposing traducianism is from the Genesis' accounts of Creation.
+Yet another argument for opposing traducianism is from the accounts of creation in Genesis.
 If it took divine action to create human beings in the beginning, it takes divine action now because neither in the beginning nor in the present is it possible for mortal beings to make immortal souls.
-This argument, however, isn't contradictory with the idea that, if the first souls had to be created by God, that was simply because they were the first, and it doesn't mean the can't originate new ones on their own.
+This argument, however, is not contradictory with the idea that, if the first souls had to be created by God, that was simply because they were the first, and it does not mean they cannot originate new ones on their own.

-Traducianism proceeds on the unproven assumption that God only works in a managerial manner after completing the creation of the world, as creacionism proceeds on the unproven opposite assumption.
+Traducianism proceeds on the unproven assumption that God only works in a managerial manner after completing the creation of the world, as creationism proceeds on the unproven opposite assumption.
 Louis Berkhof points out that God continues to work immediately both in the performance of miracles and in some parts of the work of redemption.

-Some Calvinist Reformed Protestants oppose traducianism by contending that it means that if the parents of the child are Regenerate, then the soul of the child must also be Regenerate, which obscures the doctrine of Original Sin as articulated by Augustinian theologians of the Calvinist Tradition.
-This argument, however, isn't contradictory to the idea that the parents are responsible for their own Regeneration the same way their offspring is responsible for its own Regeneration.
-It can also be argued that, if there is an Original Sin, newly created souls are bounded to something that was not caused by anyone that has given origin to them, thus contradicting the same doctrine.
+Some Reformed Protestants oppose traducianism by contending that it means that if the parents of the child are regenerate, then the soul of the child must also be regenerate, which obscures the doctrine of original sin as articulated by Augustinian theologians of the Calvinist tradition.
+This argument, however, is not contradictory to the idea that the parents are responsible for their own regeneration the same way their offspring is responsible for its own regeneration.
+It can also be argued that, if there is an original sin, newly created souls are bound to something that was not caused by anyone that has given origin to them, thus contradicting the same doctrine.

-The Charismatic Movement also generally supports the idea that the Holy Spirit is the Creator of every individual soul, citing the traditional hymn Veni Creator Spiritus as evidence that Christians have long invoked the divine soul-making properties of the spirit. states: "But Jesus answered them, "My Father is still working, so I am working, too," indicating that God is still at work giving life at the time Jesus' words are spoken.
+The Charismatic movement also generally supports the idea that the Holy Spirit is the Creator of every individual soul, citing the traditional hymn Veni Creator Spiritus as evidence that Christians have long invoked the divine soul-making properties of the spirit. states: "But Jesus answered them, "My Father is still working, so I am working, too," indicating that God is still at work giving life at the time Jesus' words are spoken.
 But working can simply have the meaning that God is simply working for the salvation of mankind.
-In its origin it was an allusion to the Jewish belief that God remained actively working in the Universe even after its creation and does not necessarily mean soul creation or the creation of anything new.
+In its origin it was an allusion to the Jewish belief that God remained actively working in the universe even after its creation and does not necessarily mean soul creation or the creation of anything new.

-Some might oppose crerationism based on the fact that God is not a constant automatic and other-dependent machine of soul creation, including the souls of those born from sin, such as rape and incest.